ggonnella/fastsubtrees/docs/CLI.md

 To display the node ID alongside the values, use the option ``--ids``.
 To display also the results (``None``) also for nodes for which no value exists, use the option ``--nones``.
+If ``--ids`` is used or multiple attributes are specified, the output is tabular and a header line is output, which summarizes the content of each column.